 61% of students come from the state of Georgia, and 3.4% are international.

 63.2% identify as a student of color, 41.3% are Pell-eligible, and 33% are first-generation college students.

 Admission Information: Agnes Scott has four decision plans: Early Decision, Early Action 1, Early Action 2, and Regular Decision.
 Students must apply via the Common Application and complete the Agnes Scott Supplement.
 Students must also submit their official high school transcript, a teacher evaluation form, secondary school report, and midyear report.
 Agnes Scott is currently test-flexible; students may choose to submit their SAT/ACT scores, a writing sample with teacher comments and grade, or an evaluative interview with an admission counselor.
-The regular decision deadline has been extended to April 1, 2021, so you still have time to apply!
+The regular decision is March 15, so you still have time to apply!

 Agnes Scott offers 30 undergraduate majors, with the most popular being Public Health, Neuroscience, Business Administration, and Psychology.
 Students can earn a Dual Degree in Computer Science with Emory University or one in Engineering with Georgia Tech, and students can cross-register up to 2 courses per term at one of the ARCHE member institutions.
 Agnes Scott also offers 4+1 programs, where students can earn a bachelor’s and master’s degree in just 5 years.
 Programs include Data Analysis and Communication; Social Innovation; Technology Leadership and Management; and Writing and Digital Communication.